briankohles/briankohles.github.io/_posts/2017-07-08-Mountain-Biking-St-Louis-MO_-_Castlewood-State-Park.md

 tags: biking mountain Missouri trail
 ---

 We were planning to go over to Griffin Park Bike Park in Terre Haute Indiana, but it got rained out the night before.
-Instead we ended up going to Castlerock State Park a little west of St. Louis.
+Instead we ended up going to Castlewood State Park a little west of St. Louis.

 There are four trail systems in the area: